Leoword/official-website/README.md

 ## format-content
 ```
 {
-	articleId: the id of article,
-	categoryId: the id of category,
+	"articleId": [the id of article]
-	keyword: search article list,
-	lang: the lang of article
 }
 ```

 ## format-fixed-background
 ```
 {
-	articleId: the id of article,
-	categoryId: the id of category,
+	"categoryId": the id of category,
-	limit: the length of article list,
+	"limit": the length of article list,
-	keyword: search article list,
+	"keyword": search article list,
-	lang: the lang of article
+}
+OR
+{
+	"articleId": [the id of article, id, ...],
 }
 ```